 Today’s Education in the Media blog looks at the announcement of an investigation into the department’s contract with learndirect following its recent Ofsted rating.

 Today’s education in the media blog looks at the national funding formula, school finances, record numbers of mothers going back to work and the reversal of the driving ban for women in Saudi Arabia.

-Today’s news review looks at coverage of a report on children's social care.
+Today’s news review looks at some of the coverage of yesterday’s GCSE results.

-Today’s news review looks at coverage of a report on nursery staff.
+Today’s news review looks at misleading errors in a Telegraph piece.